 Not only that it’s helpful, but it also saves you a couple of bucks each month on bills.

-A wood-burning fireplace insert is a fireproof box made of steel or cast iron.
+A wood-burning fireplace insert is a steel or cast iron fireproof box.
 You need to place it in your existing fireplace.

 Inserts take the air from an outside source, then recirculate it to push it away through a duct.